EthanPany/YouTube-Danmaku-Overlay-Chrome-Extension/README.md

 ## 📄 License

 This project is licensed under the terms specified in the [LICENSE](./LICENSE) file.
 Please check the file for full details.
 (Likely MIT, but confirm with the `LICENSE` file).

+## Acknowledgements

+This project was bootstrapped with [Chrome Extension Boilerplate with React](https://github.com/lxieyang/chrome-extension-boilerplate-react).

+Danmaku (flying comments) functionality is powered by the [`weizhenye/Danmaku`](https://github.com/weizhenye/Danmaku) library.
+We are grateful for this excellent open-source project.